The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/nsfw/Cartoon.md

 ## Cartoon Themes
 Themes for Windows 10 and 11 based off of western animation and cartoons

-{: .important }
-> {: .opaque }
-> {: .warning }
-> ⚠️ These theme packs contains adult content and are intended for mature audiences only.
->
-> ℹ️ By downloading and using these themes, you confirm that you are of legal age in your jurisdiction to view adult content and that you understand the nature of the content provided.
-The creator of these themes is not responsible for any misuse or inappropriate distribution of the content provided.
-Please use these themes responsibly and respect the rights of others.

-{: .warning }
-> {: .opaque }
-> ⚠️ These theme packs may include, but are not limited to the following types of content:
->
-> - Nudity or Partial Nudity
-> - Erotic or Sexual Imagery
-> - Suggestive or Provocative Poses
-> - Mature Themes or Situations
-> - Fetish or Kink-Related Content
-> - Explicit Images or Illustrations
-> - Adult-Oriented Characters or Scenarios
-> - Other Content Intended for Mature Audiences

 {: .note }
 > {: .opaque }
 > {: .important }